pliyo/first-try-githubpages/_posts/2013-12-31-whats-jekyll.md

 ---
 layout: post
 title: What's Jekyll?
+number: 1
 ---

+What will happen with the good of all odds?

 [Jekyll](http://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
 From [the project's readme](https://github.com/mojombo/jekyll/blob/master/README.markdown):